cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/wpf/issues/152 - Vaguely anyway tracks the issue where Xaml Islands render over all WPF content - not sure this is going anywhere but it would be nice...
  - https://github.com/dotnet/efcore/issues/14257 - Saving an Entity with an IPoint with Ordinates.XYZ in SpatiaLite throws an exception #14257 - reported in 2018 but still open...

+3/13/2020
+Switched DB over to SQLite/Spatialite.

+Did some basic code to detect needed but blank settings values and fill them with defaults - this works for now but there is no current way to switch settings file and I do think that will need to be added eventually - current initialization done in the App.xaml constructor.

+Wired up the GUI Import and did a first partial import before it broke on the Link imports - it did some imports successfully.
+Leaving the current commit as a WIP with this broken in part to think about whether I want to change the design to not duplicate anything if you import again.
+Would the best strategy actually be to move to a row GUID - the current ContentGuid is only a way of connecting the same content - not a way to identify a individual db entity (row...)...
+This seems like overkill but I wonder if it might be quite interesting for working with a temp local version and bringing over all new content?
+But you still end up with 'which version is the latest', so is it even worth it?

 3/12/2020
 Basic Json Import Methods are done - completely untested.